apox64/OWASP-Juice-Shop-Write-Up/juice-shop-writeup.md

 ## 3 Star Challenges

-#### 15: "Log in with Jim's user account."
+#### 14: "Log in with Jim's user account."
-* solve challenge 19 first
+* solve challenge 18 first

-Crack the hash for jim@juice-sh.op retrieved from challenge 19: "Retrieve a list of all user credentials via SQL Injection".
+Crack the hash for jim@juice-sh.op retrieved from challenge 18: "Retrieve a list of all user credentials via SQL Injection".
 You can use an online md5 cracker like [hashkiller](https://hashkiller.co.uk/md5-decrypter.aspx) to get the clear text password.

-#### 16: "Log in with Bender's user account."
+#### 15: "Log in with Bender's user account."
-* solve challenge 19 first
+* solve challenge 34 first

-Crack the hash for bender@juice-sh.op retrieved from challenge 19: "Retrieve a list of all user credentials via SQL Injection".
-You can use an online md5 cracker like [hashkiller](https://hashkiller.co.uk/md5-decrypter.aspx) to get the clear text password.
+Works exactly like challenge 34 (Option: `X-User-Email`)

-#### 17: "XSS Tier 2: Perform a persisted XSS attack bypassing a client-side security mechanism."
+#### 16: "XSS Tier 2: Perform a persisted XSS attack bypassing a client-side security mechanism."
 * no pre-solved challenge necessary

 We need to put `<script>alert("XSS2")</script>` somewhere and get it executed, so that it doesn't get filtered out by some JavaScript security mechanism on the client side.
 Simply pasting it in "Contact Us" doesn't work.